MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutAgencyClientProcess.md

 - **Stop an agency from managing your account**

   As the account owner, you can remove a direct manager at any time.
-Direct managers can also remove other direct managers—except for the account owner.
+Direct managers can also remove other direct managersâ€”except for the account owner.
 In addition, account owners can remove access from any direct managers on their account.

   1. From the navigation menu on the left, hover over **Settings** and select **Direct managers**.
   1. Under **Actions**, select **Unlink** next to the direct manager whose account access you want to remove.